2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-workshops.md

 Submissions promoting restricted license / closed source software will not be accepted.

+The FOSS4G Europe 2024 Local Organizing Committee understands the huge body of work that goes into preparing a successful and educative workshop.
+Therefore the accepted workshop presenters will be offered a possibility of a free ticket to the conference main program.

 # Selection process
 We will have a two-week community vote on the submitted workshops.
 The result of the community vote will be taken as a recommendation, but the